 The Best Horror Christmas Movies On Shudder

-Tiss the season for presents, Santa’s reindeer, candy canes, and buckets of blood.
+Tis the season for presents, Santa’s reindeer, candy canes, and buckets of blood.
 It is that glorious time of year when holiday breaks offer days and nights of binge-watching movies in our pajamas.
 You know you don’t want to leave the house, so GrubHub those meals, have the liquor store deliver(they do that now), and make sure you have paid your wifi bill it’s time for the annual Christmas Horror Movie Slugfest over on Shudder.
 They have some real holiday gems.
 If Christmas themed gore isn’t your thing, don’t worry I’ve got plenty of other lists for any sub-genre lover.
-If you are into psychological horror, ghosts, great movies you’ve never heard, or just the grossest movies Shudder has to offer we’ve got you covered.
+If you are into psychological horror, ghosts, great movies you’ve never heard of, or just the grossest movies Shudder has to offer we’ve got you covered.

 All The Creatures Were Stirring

 Ho, ho, no!
 The joyful spirit of the holidays is about to take one dark turn after another.
 From sadistic office parties and last-minute shopping nightmares, to vengeful stalkers and immortal demons, there’s plenty out there to keep you from getting out of bed to see what’s under the tree this holiday season.
 Constance Wu and Jonathan Kite headline a sensational ensemble cast in this devilish stocking stuffer of a movie.
 A SHUDDER EXCLUSIVE.